 The uniform is a sign of identity with the College and should be worn with pride.
 Each student is expected to be properly attired in full uniform whilst at the College, travelling to and from school and when representing the College at external functions and events.
 The uniform is compulsory attire.
 It is a condition of enrolment at the College that students wear the uniform in its entirety.
-It is wear the College uniform in public forums - travelling to and from the College, attending sporting events, shopping before and after school, - they serve as ambassadors for Aranmore Catholic College.
+It is particularly important that students realise that whenever they wear the College uniform in public forums - travelling to and from the College, attending sporting events, shopping before and after school, - they serve as ambassadors for Aranmore Catholic College.
 Therefore, it is essential that in such circumstances the uniform is worn correctly in full.
 Failure to observe appropriate standards could result in sanctions being imposed.